 Suppose a group of girls–all roughly the same age, same illness duration, same socioeconomic background and race–enter the same treatment facility.
 What determines why some will do well in treatment and continue to do well after discharge, whereas others will relapse immediately after discharge, and yet others won’t respond to treatment at all?
 We know that catching eating disorders early is crucial, but what else is important?

-There will never be a treatment that will work for all eating disorder patients.
-But some types of treatment will work …
+There will never be a treatment that will work for …

 Serotonin (5-hydroxytryptamine, 5-HT) is a neurotransmitter that is involved in just about everything.
 It helps ensure proper cell growth, maturation and migration during development.
 Serotonin is also important in regulating emotions, cognitive functions, appetite, pain, circadian rhythms, and our endocrine system in adulthood.
 It is hardly a surprise then, that the serotonergic system seems to be important in bulimia nervosa (BN).

 I’ve written previously about serotonin in restricting-type anorexia nervosa, so for this post I’m going to be shifting focus and talk about bulimia and binge-purge type anorexia nervosa (AN-BP).

 The information in this post isn’t coming from a review paper.
 Instead, I’m going to be summarizing and explaining information from a chapter in a book titled Behavioural Neurobiology of Eating Disorders.
 In the chapter on serotonin and bulimia, Howard Steiger and colleagues propose a model for serotonin action in bulimia nervosa which takes into account “diverse hereditary and environmental influences… and helps account for heterogeneous traits seen in the bulimic population“.

 Individuals whose eating disorders are characterized by the presence of binge-eating and purging display …